theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.17:
+- Support for actions in chats (/me doing something)
+- More screen space for chatting in lobby

 1.5.4.16:
 - Fixed a bug about crashing the game with too long messages
 - Showing less of the chat ingame (5 lines for small resolution devices, 10 lines for higher resolution devices)